Juan98Manuel05/blog-personal-astro/README.md

 # Personal Blog with Astro: Basics

-My persona blog under construction 🚧
+My personal blog under construction 🚧

 If you want to follow it closely I have it displayed in the following link: